 What a way for Emmylou and Rodney to kick off their much anticipated duet project!
 The bouncy tune shows the power duo in fine form both in voice and spunk and signals what will turn out to be one of the finest albums of the year. – Leeann Ward

 On their beautiful new album Cheater’s Game, husband and wife Kelly Willis and Bruce Robison get together for the first time to deliver some moving music, including several covers of now-classic country songs.
 Among them is the Razzy Bailey-penned “9,999,999 Tears.”

-I’m sure there are relatively few artists who would have listened to Robison’s non-charting, self-written 1998 single and thought, ‘Hey, that sounds like a hit!’
-But “Angry All the Time” was a classic instance of McGraw finding a hit in the most unlikely of places, and giving mass exposure to an achingly beautiful, yet underrated composition.
+I’m sure there are relatively few artists who would have listened to Bruce Robison’s noncharting self-written 1998 single “Angry All the Time” and thought, ‘Hey, that sounds like a hit!’
+But “Angry All the Time” was a classic instance of McGraw finding a hit in the most unlikely of places, and thus giving mass exposure to what was already an achingly beautiful, yet underrated composition.

 I’ve always liked Kix as a singer, so I was happy to see that this single exists.
 He’s got one of those modest-but-charming Everyman voices, the kind that makes every song feel like a conversation with your ol’ pal.

 He also sounds positively thrilled to flex it for us again, which is just infectious.
 Listen to how he relishes every note of “New to This Town,” like he doesn’t want waste a moment of this reintroduction.
 Love that!
 I love that.

 Husband and wife Kelly Willis and Bruce Robison turn in an unusually gritty version of this sultry Christmas classic.
 It’s not the smoothest version that’s out there, but it’s compelling and a little different, which should only be expected by the Robisons.